henzk/django-productline/docs/index.rst

 ****************************

 With the concept of apps, Django already provides a pretty good modularization mechanism.
-Integrating an app into your project typically means to change some settings and maybe registering some urlpatterns.
+Integrating an app into a project typically means to change multiple settings and registering the necessary urlpatterns.
-Some apps provide an API, so to integrate it properly you will have to write some glue code.
+Some apps provide an API, so to integrate it properly additional code needs to be written.

-If you are developing multiple django projects, you may be doing this multiple times for different projects in slight variations.
+When developing multiple django projects, you may end up doing this over and over for different projects in slight variations.
-A particular project may also need specific additions and changes scattered across multiple locations in your codebase.
+Particular projects may also need specific additions and changes scattered across multiple locations in the codebase.
-Managing all this by hand e.g. by using branches in your VCS can be quite time-consuming and prone to errors.
+Therefore, developing and managing multiple projects and coping with their variability can become a rather error-prone and time consuming task.

-FOSD allows to encapsulate these additions and changes in feature modules which form a product line.
+FOSD allows to encapsulate these additions and changes in feature modules, which form a product line.
 Specific products can then be composed by assembling some of these feature modules.
-The approach aims at improved reusability and traceability(where is all the code that relates to a specific concern).
+The approach aims at improved reusability, traceability(where is all the code that relates to a specific feature), and automation.

+At `schnapptack <http://schnapptack.de>`_\ , we use this approach for about a year to build specialized web applications for our clients and have found it to be a real productivity booster.
+Now, we want to iterate on the tools and scripts we have built internally and develop them in the open from now on.
+We are currently in the process of cleaning up our codebase and releasing it piece by piece.
+Also, we are planning to open-source some of our core features, so other interested folks may also go product line.

 ************************************
-Anatomy of a django web application
+Goal
 ************************************

 A typical django web application consists of the following: